mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/README.md

 #### ProjectId

-The unique identifier for the project to which you want to add one or more whitelist entries.
+The unique identifier for the project to which you want to add one or more ip access list entries.

 _Required_: Yes